epsilon537/boxlambda/docs/installation-and-test-builds.md

 git clone https://github.com/epsilon537/boxlambda/
 cd boxlambda
 ```
-Switch to the *openocd_loose_ends* tag:
+Switch to the *picolibc* tag:
 ```
-git checkout openocd_loose_ends
+git checkout picolibc
 ```

-Get the submodules:
+Set up the repository.
+This initializes the git submodules used and builds picolibc for BoxLambda:
 ```
-git submodule update --init --recursive
+make setup
 ```

 User-Level Access to the Arty A7 USB JTAG Adapter.
 --------------------------------------------------
-OpenOCD might not have permission to access the USB JTAG adapter when run at user-level.
+OpenOCD might not have permission to access the USB JTAG adapter when run at user level.
 To fix this issue, you need to add a rule to **/etc/udev/rules.d**.
 Create a file with the name **99-openocd.rules** in the **/etc/udev/rules.d** directory.
 This file should have the following contents:

 ```